How we regulate

 - whether the conduct continued for an unreasonable period taking account of its seriousness

 - the potential to impact a vulnerable person or child

 - any potential to affect a substantial, high-value or high-profile matter

 - the previous history of the individual or firm, and

 - any evidence of deliberate intent, recklessness or dishonesty.

-- issue a warning about future conduct
+- issuing warnings about future conduct

-- close a firm with immediate effect.
+- shutting a law firm down with immediate effect.